 The Bottom Line

 Too much, too fast.
 There's a lot of good moments here but they're fighting for stage time and a lot of subplots (Jay and Caitlin's romance and the revelation that Jay is sick and Wally's secret life as a street racer) are given too little time to be developed.
-Much is made of Cisco's chasing after The Turtle but then he has nothing to do with the villain's eventually defeat.
+Much is made of Cisco's chasing after The Turtle but then he has nothing to do with the villain's eventual defeat.
 And the centerpiece of the episode - Barry's dithering over revealing his powers to Patty - turns out to be much ado about nothing as Patty is accepted to college and quits her job with speed that puts The Flash to shame!
 Everything seems rushed.